 - Arizona State University

 Secondary Ion Mass Spectroscopy or SIMS is a tool for composition analysis of metals, semiconductors, polymers, biomaterials, minerals, rocks, and ceramics.

 Profilometry is the measurement of surface topography.
 It is used to measure surface roughness, coating thickness variation, flatness, surface curvature,

 FAQ on UV Visible Spectroscopy

-Our network of material testing labs regularly provides UV-Vis spectroscopy services to characterize semiconductor materials, coatings, and other materials.
+Our network of material testing labs regularly provides UV-Visible spectroscopy services to characterize semiconductor materials, coatings, and other materials.

-Testing and analysis of materials start from $125/sample.
+Testing and analysis of materials with UV-Visible spectroscopy start from $125/sample.

-UV-Vis is a standardized analytical technique used to measure the optical properties of solid and liquid samples.
-It is the preferred method for quantification of analytes and often used in quality assurance and quality control.
+UV-Visible is a standardized analytical technique used to measure the optical properties of solid and liquid samples.
+It is the preferred method for quantification of analytes and is often used in quality assurance and quality control.
 It is straightforward and much faster than other chromatographic techniques.